West Palm Beach Slip-and-Fall Lawyer

 - Floor wax or polish

-To prove the property or business owner negligent, you must prove he or she knew about the unsafe floor conditions and failed to act appropriately to prevent injuries.
+To prove the property or business owner negligent, your personal injury attorney must prove he or she knew about the unsafe floor conditions and failed to act appropriately to prevent injuries.

 For example, if a store employee had been cleaning a floor but failed to put out a wet floor sign, the store could be found negligent because the employee had due time to warn customers but failed to do so.